Playvora1/Infinix-Library/README.md

 ### Search

-Create functional search button to any tabs
+Create functional search to any tabs

 ```lua
 tab:Search()